For an accessible version or to translate, visit:

 Putting pressure on them can increase their adrenaline, which can suppress their appetite and make them less likely to eat.
 Try to remain calm and positive at mealtimes.

-This is to help you remain as relaxed as possible and keep anxiety low
+For example, shopping and cooking in bulk or organising food for other children.
+This is to help you remain as relaxed as possible and keep anxiety low.

 Instead try a sticker chart or something fun after the meal, like a favourite book.
 Make sure the goals you choose for your child are achievable for them.

-Make sure he/she has support under their feet, behind their back and they do not slip down too far in the seat – use non-slip mats if needed under feet and bottom.
+Make sure they have support under their feet, behind their back and they do not slip down too far in the seat – use non-slip mats if needed under feet and bottom.

 Enjoy eating and exploring your food – talk about the colours, textures, shapes, smells and sounds of the food.
 Encourage your child to think about these things too.
 Children learn by watching and copying.